Diatomaceous Fossil Shell (aka: DE) is a very common product with a wide variety of uses in industry, around the house and yard.

 How Do You Use “Fossil Shell Flour“ Around The House?

-Using DE is simplicity itself.
+Using diatomaceous earth is simplicity itself.
 Apply a light dusting.
 Look for areas that are frequented by insect pests and simply sprinkle DE lightly in these areas.

 How to apply diatomaceous earth indoors: